hydroversebr/basinPhysiographics/README.md

   <span>English</span> |
   <a href="https://github.com/hydroversebr/hydrobr/tree/main/lang/portugues">Português</a>

-# hydrobr
+# **basinPhysiographics**

 ## Description

-The basinDelimitationBR package was developed to help users to obtain digital elevation subproducts and delimitate watershed basins.
+The ***basinPhysiographics*** package was developed to compile functions aimed at obtaining the physiographic characteristics of a territory, typically a basin in hydrology.
+Currently, the package assists users in obtaining digital elevation subproducts and delineating watershed basins.

-This is a voluntary initiative from a few Brazilian hydrologists and part of the <a href="https://github.com/hydroversebr/">hydroversebr</a>.
-The package improvement is open to enthusiasts.
-Contact us if you want to be part of the team and help us develop this project.
+This package is a voluntary initiative by a group of Brazilian hydrologists and is part of the <a href="https://github.com/hydroversebr/">hydroversebr</a> project.
+We welcome contributions from enthusiasts.
+If you're interested in joining the team and helping us develop this project, please contact us.

 ## Installing this package